lkodinsson/MARS/Basic/PHB.md

 **Stamina Cost:** 1
 **Action Speed:** Reaction

-Use a wielded item with the block feature to block an attack, adding its block value to your damage reduction.
+Use a wielded item with the block feature to block all incoming attacks or spells, adding its block value to your damage reduction.
 If this action is used to block projectiles, add its block value to your armour class instead.

 #### Brandish